BU-Spark/se-savor-app/README.md

 ## Background
 There is approximately 133 billion pounds of food waste and 45 trillion gallons of water waste every year along with the land used to grow food and produce meat which contributes to the largest part of global warming.
 Savor is aimed to solve this problem by generating meal plan for users so that the food waste from grocery shopping is minimized.
 Savor is trying to generate a personalized meal plan based on user's preference, and than give user recommendation on what to buy and what amount to buy during grocery shopping.
 With Savor, users can gain sustainability and finantial stability.

+## Technical architecture
+Database for this project is hosted on firestore.
+The frontend uses firebase api to fetch data from backend and store them in redux store.
+Major pages in the frontend includes the dashboard, mealplan page, cooking page, grocery page and user profile page.
+The dashboard serves as the home page after the user logs in.
+The mealplan page displays the generated mealplans for the user.
+The cooking page shows detailed instruction for a certain recipe.
+The grocery page is the corresponding shopping list for the user's mealplan.
+In addition, we have a sidebar component for navigation and a searchbar component for looking up recipes.
+Frontend is deployed on github pages.

 ## Set up
 To run the React app, you'll need to connect to the project's Firestore.
 You should have been added as collaborators to the Firebase project by the client.